- Purchase the complete Expat Arrivals Rio de Janeiro Guide (PDF)

 Job market in Rio de Janeiro

 Rio de Janeiro hosts major multinational companies in the oil, textile, shipbuilding, pharmaceuticals, media and communications fields.
 Highly qualified expats with skills in these industries are more likely to find employment.
+Agriculture, fishing and construction are also significant contributors to the city's economy.

 Finding a job in Rio de Janeiro

 Expats moving to Brazil in search of work may find this a slow and frustrating endeavour.
 Competition for jobs in Rio de Janeiro is tight, and preference is mostly given to locals.
 Networking is an integral part of the job search in Brazil.
-It’s often about who a person knows rather than what they know.
+It's often about whom a person knows rather than what they know.
 Expats seeking employment will do well to make the right connections.

 Work culture in Rio de Janeiro

-Despite its beaches, beautiful scenery and easy-going lifestyle, expats moving to Rio should not be fooled into thinking they will be working in a relaxed environment.
-Despite the slower pace of business in Brazil, Brazilians work hard and expats will be expected to do the same.
-Although English is increasingly being spoken in business circles, it’s essential for foreigners wanting to work in Brazil to have knowledge of Portuguese.
+Although the pace of doing business in Brazil is much slower than what expats may be used to, Brazilians work hard and expats will be expected to do the same.
+Although English is increasingly being spoken in business circles, it's essential for foreigners wanting to work in Rio de Janeiro to have knowledge of Portuguese.

 Expat Health Insurance

-Cigna Global
+Cigna Global Health Insurance.

 Moving Internationally?